Jervx/C-Project-POS-Evaluation/README.md

 #### Point Of Sale Built using C Programming Language (Command Line Program)
-I did'nt include the C source file because some will just copy the code & claim it as theirs.
+I didn't include the C source file because some will just copy the code & claim it as theirs.
+But if you want to know how to do this app, please read the *Last Part of this Documentation*

 ##### Features
-*Have its own Configuration file*
+* Have its own Configuration file
-*JSON Database for Accounts*
+* JSON Database for Accounts
-*JSON Database for Products*
+* JSON Database for Products
-*JSON Database for Sale History*
+* JSON Database for Sale History
-*Add New Products(Append new Data in Products.json)* *Edit Existing Products(Alter Data in Products.json)*
+* Add New Products(Append new Data in Products.json)
+* Edit Existing Products(Alter Data in Products.json)
-*Save Copy of Transaction Receipts no. & info(Append new Record in Reports.json)* *Receipt Directory(Every transaction saves here are the complete copy of receipt)* *Can Change Tax & Discount value*
+* Save Copy of Transaction Receipts no. & info(Append new Record in Reports.json)
+* Receipt Directory(Every transaction saves here are the complete copy of receipt)
+* Can Change Tax & Discount value
-*Can Change Store Name *
+* Can Change Store Name
-*Can Change Receipt Message *
+* Can Change Receipt Message
-*Can Change Theme*
+* Can Change Theme
  * Light
  * Light Gray
  * Gray Light